 - And poor communication – which should be established in the first week – causes businesses to lose $37 billion every year.

-Effective onboarding, then, needs to be considered carefully and strategically to ensure best outcomes for both the new hire and your company.
+Effective onboarding, then, needs to be considered carefully and strategically to ensure the best outcomes for both the new hire and the company.

 The basics of effective onboarding involve sufficiently preparing the new hire so that they can hit the ground running.

-Here are a few key aspects of preparation that you’ll want to consider:
+Here are a few key aspects of preparation: